 If you’ve noticed small lines on your teeth, you may have what dentists call craze lines.
-These web-looking imperfections should not be confused with cracked tooth syndrome (CTS), which is painful.
+These web looking imperfections should not be confused with a truly fractured tooth, which is painful.
 Craze lines are merely hairline cracks in tooth enamel.
 Though these lines on teeth are cosmetically displeasing, they are not particularly harmful to oral health unless they deepen and spread.
 Treating craze lines is totally optional.

 Do craze lines weaken teeth?

 Craze lines are usually harmless to oral health.
 Like tooth discoloration, craze lines make a person appear aged.
 If you value a youthful and attractive appearance there are cosmetic treatment options.